Can Orgasm Help Induce Labor — Or Is Orgasmic Birth A Myth?

 The concept of “orgasmic birth” first received mainstream attention in the U.S. in January 2009, when the documentary Orgasmic Birth: The Best-Kept Secret aired in primetime on 20/20.
 If you caught the showing and did a spit take, we don’t blame you.
 The film’s thesis that orgasms help induce labor is a wild idea if you’ve never heard of it.
 But really, decades-old research on masturbation shows that it can be a natural painkiller.
 So is it such a stretch to think that the release of oxytocin from orgasming could soothe contractions and move things along during childbirth?
 Maybe not.
 The idea of a climactic or pleasurable delivery seems to be gaining traction once again.
 It’s a sexy topic made sexier, perhaps, by the frank joy with which believers are happy to discuss their experiences and recommendations on camera.
-But seriously, when it comes down to the science, can orgasms help induce labor?
+But seriously, when it comes down to the science, does having an orgasm help induce labor?

 “I often recommend sex and masturbation before and during childbirth.
 Sex is safe in pregnancy right up until your water breaks,” says Sarah Winward, a Toronto-based doula.
-(She notes that after the water breaks, sex or internal masturbation is not advisable due to an increased risk of infection.
+(She notes that after the water breaks, sex or internal masturbation is not advisable due to an increased risk of infection.)
 “Clitoral stimulation is safe throughout labor and birth as it does not involve inserting anything into the vagina.”

 Still, the science of orgasmic birth is murky at best.
 Although many midwives and doulas like Winward suggest sex, masturbation, and the orgasms that come with them might help induce labor, one 2012 study found that it didn’t make much of a difference either way.
 And some experts believe that using orgasms to induce labor can actually pose health risks.